 This set of experiences is used to lead to the Physical Model of a system of an object placed on another object and remaining stationary while being acted on by gravity: distortion resulting in a force opposite to the gravitational force.
 It is noted that the initial case of the book on the table is as yet not explained (there is as yet no evidence of distortion of that table).
 Discussion quite quickly leads to most students accepting that if one could actually show distortion in the table, then this situation too is explained by the same Physical Model.
-That demonstration is surprisingly easy for many tables (so one chooses the initial table with some care!).
-Unless the table has a metal frame or other stabilising feature, the distortion is usually shown clearly by (i) placing a mirror in the middle of the table, (ii) shining a bright beam of light (e.g. slide projector) onto the mirror at an angle, so a reflection appears on a side wall, and (iii) leaning on the table and showing the image of the light beam being displaced.
-It is very useful to explore with students how they predict the beam would move when the table is lent on at a specific point – this predicting makes engagement with the observation stronger and more cognitively meaningful.
+That demonstration is surprisingly easy for many tables (so one chooses the initial table with care!).
+Unless the table has a stabilising feature (e.g. metal frame), the distortion is shown clearly by (i) placing a mirror in the middle of the table, (ii) shining a bright beam of light (e.g. slide projector) onto the mirror at an angle, so a reflection appears on a side wall, and (iii) leaning on the table and showing the image of the light beam being displaced.
+It is useful to explore with students how they predict the beam will move when the table is lent on at either side of the mirror – this makes engagement with the observation stronger and more cognitively meaningful.

 In this example, the more difficult matter in developing student understanding is helping students simplify and structure as they move from their Real World to the Physical Model.
 The further shift to the Mathematical Model is relatively much easier.
 Indeed, aspects of the initial experiences described above also show that increased gravity force results in increased force in the opposite direction in order to continue the stationary state.
 The more precise quantification that is the final Mathematical Model is relatively clear by using rubber bands or springs where there is a linear relationship between extensions and upwards force.
 The completion of the sequence is to work back to the Real World and to explain the initial experiences in terms of both the Physical Model and the Mathematical Model.